 This definition includes Sensory impairments such as those affecting sight or hearing, and long-term health conditions such as asthma, diabetes, epilepsy, and cancer.
 Children with such conditions do not necessarily have SEND, but there is a significant overlap between disabled children and those with SEND.
 Where a disabled child or young person requires special educational provision, they will also be covered by the SEND definition.
+(Code of Practice 2015, P16,Para Xviii)

 The DDA, as amended by the SEND and Disability Act of 2001, places a duty on schools to increase - over time-the accessibility of schools for disabled pupils and to implement their plans.
 Woodfield's Access Plan can be found on the school website.
-All pupils from the age of 5 have the opportunity to apply to access the